ahmad2806/Hole-Filler/README.md

 the path that used provided.

-3 - Runner: this piece combines between command and view, it gets the input from the view, and passes it to the command and vice versa, it also contain a command storage which has all the commands that was registered to it to work with, and also connectivity storage which contains all the connectivity that he can work with.
+3 - Runner: this piece combines between command and view, it gets the input from the view, and passes it to the command and vice versa, it also contains a command storage which has all the commands that were registered to it to work with, and also connectivity storage which contains all the connectivity that he can work with.
 ```
 Users can add new connectivity and commands to the runner class.